 - The popularity of tubal occlusion appears to be on the decline in the UK, possibly because of the availability of equally effective alternatives.
-Since 2000, there has been a significant reduction in numbers of both male and female sterilisation.
+Since 2000, there has been a significant downturn in people requesting both male and female sterilisation.

 - Worldwide, female sterilisation has a higher prevalence but in developed countries vasectomy is more common.

 Sterilisation is an operation and hence requires informed consent.
 The nature and extent of informed consent is discussed in the separate article Medical Ethics.
 If there is any question of a person not having the mental capacity to consent to a procedure that will permanently remove their fertility, legal advice should be sought.
 From a legal perspective, only the patient who submits to operation needs to give consent and the operation can be performed without knowledge of the partner.
 Good practice, however, is that both partners should be involved in the counselling prior to the procedure.

 A consent form should be signed and there should be clear documentation about the discussion which was held, the information which was given and any requests made by the individual.

 As well as the usual topics to be covered in informed consent, there are specific matters that must be made clear in counselling both in primary and secondary care:

 - Failure rate - no operation is perfect and there is a small but finite failure rate for sterilisation.
 The rate varies between procedures and surgeons and failure of an operation does not necessarily indicate poor surgical technique or clinical negligence.